 This section describes the status of this document at the time of its publication.
 Other documents may supersede this document.
 A list of current FIDO Alliance publications and the latest revision of this technical report can be found in the FIDO Alliance specifications index at https://www.fidoalliance.org/specifications/.

-This Implementation Draft Specification has been prapared by FIDO Alliance, Inc. Permission is hereby granted to use the Specification solely for the purpose of implementing the Specification.
+This is a Review Draft Specification and is not intended to be a basis for any implementations as the Specification may change.
+Permission is hereby granted to use the Specification solely for the purpose of reviewing the Specification.
 No rights are granted to prepare derivative works of this Specification.
 Entities seeking permission to reproduce portions of this Specification for other uses must contact the FIDO Alliance to determine whether an appropriate license for such use is available.